Best Dash Cams for Your Car in 2025

 If you live in a country like the UK, you might get a car insurance discount for installing a dash cam.
 We’re not currently aware of any dash cam insurance discounts in the US.

 Despite the name “dashboard camera,” dash cams should be placed in the top center of the windshield, not on the dashboard.
-This usually means the camera will be mounted just behind or below the rearview mirror.
+This arrangement usually means the camera will be mounted just behind or below the rearview mirror.
 The best rear dash cam placement is in the top center of the rear windshield.

-Other than that, it all comes down to personal preference.
+It all comes down to personal preference.
 Maybe you don’t want an LCD screen so you don’t get distracted.
 Maybe you’d rather download video clips through an app instead of using an SD card.
 There are no right or wrong answers here.

 How we reviewed the best dash cams